NikitaPoplavskiy/Simple-DataTable-app/README.md

 ## How to use
 `route for admin: /admin/home`
-`set email password in app\config\send_email for sending email by smtp` `Click JSON button to download json and send zipped json to adnim email`
+`set email password in app\config\send_email for sending email by smtp` `Click JSON button to download json and send zipped json to admin email`